 Myth 5: Probate Will Eat Up the Estate

 This is rare, though heirs may not receive an estate for other reasons.
 For example, it is possible that your debts exceed your assets.
 In this case, your heirs will get nothing after the creditors are paid.
 It is very common for medical bills and eldercare costs to eat up an estate prior to someone passing.
 Then probate is a legal argument over who gets what little is left.
-Fortunately, most estates don’t go through probate.
+Fortunately, most states don’t go through probate.

 What if they do have to go through probate?
 For small amounts of money or items worth relatively little, there are probate shortcuts.
-For example, there are accelerated processes for passing on title for a car left by the deceased.
+For example, there are accelerated processes for passing on the title for a car left by the deceased.
 This has the side benefit of making trust management much simpler.
-You might put the trust on the title of your home, but you don’t have to do so with your car and boat.
+You might put the trust in the title of your home, but you don’t have to do so with your car and boat.

 Myth 6: My Spouse/Child Will Be the Executor

 You should name both primary and alternate heirs and executors.
 You’ll guarantee a probate fight if the only person named as an executor is left incapacitated by a stroke or dies before you do.
-Nor do you want the courts to name an executor, if you don’t want them to default to your spouse or oldest child.
+Nor do you want the courts to name an executor if you don’t want them to default to your spouse or oldest child.